-The cloud has made many tech professionals’ jobs much easier, such as data analysts.
+The cloud has made many tech professionals’ jobs much easier, from data analyst to data scientist.
 Having an easily accessible repository for big chunks of information, provides the necessary support for these professionals.
 This allows them to keep up with an increasingly fast-paced and mobile world.

 Pure Cloud Model